← Back to Blog

 "Manual processes are often prone to human error, which can result in mistakes such as incorrect refunds or mislabeled items".

 Scalability is another significant hurdle.
 As return volumes grow - say, hitting 150 to 200 units per month - manual workflows can become chaotic and unmanageable.
 For instance, the apparel brand Bummer faced severe delays and backlogs before automating their returns.
-This shift led to a 74% reduction in their return rate and an 87.5% boost in processing speed.
+This shift led to a major reduction in their return rate and a significant boost in processing speed.

 Labor costs also add up quickly in manual systems, ranging from $2 to $5 per return.
 On top of that, manual processes waste time, with resolution times averaging 2.4 days longer than automated workflows.
 Considering that 67% of shoppers check a retailer's return policy before making a purchase, a slow and clunky process can hurt both sales and customer loyalty.